Header menu logo F# Header menu logo Averest

 Parameters:

-buffer mapping: map a buffer bf of the DPN dpn to the index of an input buffer of a PU in a BED processor architecture with two input and two output buffers
+buffer mapping: map a buffer bf of the DPN dpn to the input buffer of a PU in a BED processor architecture with two input and two output buffers

 dpn : DataflowProcessNetwork